 The mission of the International Law Students Association is…

-- To assist in and encourage the development of international career resources and opportunities for internationally-minded students and lawyers; and
+To assist in and encourage the development of international career resources and opportunities for internationally-minded students and lawyers

 The International Law Students Association is a non-profit association of students and lawyers who are dedicated to the promotion of international law.
 ILSA provides students with opportunities to study, research, and network in the international legal arena.
 The organization's activities include academic conferences, publications, the global coordination of student organizations, and the administration of the Philip C. Jessup International Law Moot Court Competition.